 The ABSD has to be paid within 14 days of signing the sale and purchase agreement (if it is signed in Singapore).
 Late payment will incur penalty fees and may result in legal action being taken against you.

-All stamp duty is payable to the IRAS.
-You can pay for it online via the IRAS e-stamping portal.
-If you want to pay in-person, you can use the e-Terminals at IRAS Taxpayer and Business Service or go down to Service Bureaus at designated SingPosts offices.
+All stamp duties are payable to the IRAS.
+Payment can be made online via the IRAS e-stamping portal.
+In-person payment can be made using the e-Terminals at IRAS Taxpayer and Business Service or at Service Bureaus at designated SingPosts offices.

-If you're unsure of how to use the IRAS e-portal, refer to our step-by-step guide.
+If you're unsure of how to use the IRAS e-portal, refer to our step-by-step guide on how to pay your stamp duty online.

 BSD is a tax levied on property purchases in Singapore.